chantastic/sites/chan.dev/content/posts/use-suspense-today.md

 `lazy` depends on `Suspense` to present a fallback while the lazily-loaded component is fetched.

-In that way, `Suspense` acts as a boundary for asyncronous data.
+In that way, `Suspense` acts as a boundary for asynchronous data.
 If a promise inside a `Suspense` boundary is pending, The `fallback` is presented.
 Once resolved, `children` are presented.

-### But Suspense needs a traslator
+### But Suspense needs a translator

 `Suspense` can't magically know all the promises it's `children` may or may not have.

 That's where `lazy` comes in.
-It acts as a traslator.
+It acts as a translator.

 `lazy` wraps a dynamic `import` and communicates `Pending` and `Resolved` states to the nearest `Suspense` component boundary.
 ([code here](https://github.com/facebook/react/blob/master/packages/shared/ReactLazyComponent.js)).
-`Suspense` will resolve `fallback` or `children` accordigly.
+`Suspense` will resolve `fallback` or `children` accordingly.

 ## The future™️